potatodudedude/tp/docs/DeveloperGuide.md

        <br><br>
     2. Sample: `edit 1 t/@iamMJ e/Michael@example.com`
        <br><br>
-        Expected: The email and telegram of the first person in the current list is changed to “Michael@example.com” and “@iamMJ” respectively
+        Expected: The email and telegram handle of the first person in the current list is changed to “Michael@example.com” and “@iamMJ” respectively
        <br><br>
     3. Sample: `edit 1 m/CS2100-T05`
        <br><br>
-        Expected: All modules of the first person in the current list is overwritten to CS2100-T05 only
+        Expected: All modules of the first person in the current list are overwritten to CS2100-T05 only
        <br><br>
     4. Sample: `edit 1 tag/`
        <br><br>
-        Expected: All tags of the first person in the current list is cleared
+        Expected: All tags of the first person in the current list are cleared
        <br><br>
     5. Invalid sample: `edit or edit 1`
        <br><br>